HL7NZ/nzf/input/pagecontent/interactions.md

 ##### Medications [Optional]

 The full medication resource for each submitted NZMT code is returned in the Bundle.
-These are provided for convenience and provide tracibility around which MP(s) are associated with the given medication.
+These are provided for convenience and provide traceability around which MP(s) are associated with the given medication.

 ##### Concept Map [Optional]